slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - The Key to Double Loop Learning: Push to the Point of Failure
 - Pain + Reflection = Progress | effort * talent = skill
 - fastest way to learn is to teach.
-- Don't major on minor things. - applied focus
+- Don’t major on minor things. - applied focus
 - A friend of mine who has finally achieved great success in his field after about 20 years.
 I asked him what was the “tipping point”?
 “Recognizing the good people from the bad,” he said.
 “Working with those people.
 Connecting them.
 That’s a life-multiplier.”
 - learning process: the macro from the micro.